Insights for employers

 Motivation to move from a partner to an end user

-Almost two-thirds (63%) of partner employees would consider working for an end user and cited the following factors that would encourage them to make this move:
+Over two-thirds (70% up from 63% in our last study) of partner employees would consider working for an end user and cited the following factors that would encourage them to make this move:

 Ability to work remotely